-- 5.3.1.5 Board of Selectmen.
-Street Banners, which are placed within the Town right-of-way, spanning public streets and/or in locations authorized by the Board of Selectmen providing notice of a community-wide public event open to the general public and/or an activity of general community interest and which are hosted by the Town or its departments, boards, agencies, or commissions or by non-profit groups or organizations, may be specifically approved by the Board of Selectmen and displayed in locations authorized by the Board of Selectmen for a time period not to exceed fourteen (14) consecutive days before the announced event.
+- 5.3.1.5 Select Board.
+Street Banners, which are placed within the Town right-of-way, spanning public streets and/or in locations authorized by the Select Board providing notice of a community-wide public event open to the general public and/or an activity of general community interest and which are hosted by the Town or its departments, boards, agencies, or commissions or by non-profit groups or organizations, may be specifically approved by the Select Board and displayed in locations authorized by the Select Board for a time period not to exceed fourteen (14) consecutive days before the announced event.
 Neither commercial advertising nor partisan political content shall be allowed to appear on the street banner.
 All street banners will be removed within two business days after the announced event or entertainment.
 Street Banners shall not be subject to the sign requirements of Subsections 5.3.2, 5.3.3, 5.3.4, 5.3.5, 5.3.6, and 5.3.7, and Sections 5.4 and 5.5.
-The Board of Selectmen may promulgate such regulations regarding street banners as it deems appropriate. - 5.3.2 Issuance of Permits.
+The Select Board may promulgate such regulations regarding street banners as it deems appropriate. - 5.3.2 Issuance of Permits.
 No sign shall be erected, enlarged, redesigned, structurally altered, or used without the review of the Board, at which the applicant shall appear, and a sign permit issued by the Building Inspector, except for signs described in Sub-sections 5.5.1 (a), 5.5.1 (c), and 5.5.3.4.
 Permits shall be authorized only for signs in conformance with this article.